 Disability Tax Credit (Form T2201): A non-refundable tax credit used to reduce the income tax the beneficiary pays on their tax return.
 It can be claimed by anyone with a “severe and prolonged” disability and transferred to unpaid caregivers.

-Exempt asset: A liquid asset that will not impact the determination of eligibility for government benefits.
+Exempt asset: An asset that will not impact the determination of eligibility for government benefits.

 Guaranteed Income Supplement: A benefit that provides additional money for seniors with a low-income who are also receiving the Old Age Security Benefit.